Tribal Loans Online

 If approved, get your money via direct deposit — often the same day.

 Funding disclaimer: For applications approved by 10:30 am on business days, the funds may be transferred on the same day.
-Approvals after 10:30 am, on weekends, or on federal holidays will be funded on the next banking day.
+Approvals after 10:30 am, on weekends, or on federal holidays get funded on the next banking day.

 You need to meet a few simple requirements to apply with 1F Cash Advance: